Contributing to EMGIO¶

 Writing Tests¶

 When adding new features, please include appropriate tests.
-Tests should be placed in the emgio/tests
+Tests should be placed in the emgio/tests directory, with a naming convention of test_*.py.

 Example test: